IBM-Bluemix-Docs/security-advisor/available-rules.md

-## Kubernetes Service
+## Key Protect
-{: #kubernetes-service}
+{: #key-protect}

-With Kubernetes Service ...
+Key Protect helps you provision encrypted keys for apps across IBM Cloud services.
+[Learn more](/docs/key-protect?topic=key-protect-getting-started-tutorial).

 | Rule          |  Description     |
 |:--------------|:-----------------|
 | `kms secrets delete - high risk API` | Reports when a key is deleted. |
 | `kms.secrets.unwrap outside change control window - indicative API` | Reports when a key is unwrapped between 1700 and 0800 (next day). |
 | `The following is a service instance rule instantiated for KMS. high risk API.` | Reports when one of the following are observed: <ol><li>A KMS instance is created. </li><li>A KMS instance is renamed or service plan changed. </li><li>A KMS instance is deleted. </li><li>An API key is created for a KMS instance through the Service credentials section of the service instance UI. </li><li>An API key that is associated with a KMS instance is deleted from the Service credentials section of the service instance UI. </li><li>When binding a KMS instance to an application. </li><li>When unbinding a KMS instance to an application. </li></ol> |
-{: caption="Table 5.
+{: caption="Table 6.
 Rules that are available in the Key Protect rule package" caption-side="bottom"}